There was a time before endless notifications, doom scrolling, and digital exhaustion.

 They are intimate, observational encounters — quiet moments across time.

-In these letters, I travel to different eras searching for something many of us feel we’ve lost:
+In these letters, Enzo travels to different eras searching for something many of us feel we’ve lost:

 humanity, mystery, beauty, conversation, presence.